unicode-org/icu4x/ffi/diplomat/js/docs/source/segmenter_sentence_ffi.rst

 .. js:class:: ICU4XSentenceBreakIteratorLatin1

+    See the `Rust documentation for SentenceBreakIteratorLatin1 <https://docs.rs/icu/latest/icu/segmenter/type.SentenceBreakIteratorLatin1.html>`__ for more information.

     .. js:method:: next()

         Finds the next breakpoint.
 Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.